pakeke-constructor/umg-mod-monorepo/items/components.md

 chest.inventory = Inventory({
     width = 6 -- width of inventory slots
     height = 3 -- height

+    -- OPTIONAL VALUES:
     hotbar = true -- DST / minecraft like hotbar.
         -- (Is always open if on a control entity.)

-    private = true/false -- This means that only the owner can open this -- inventory
+    private = true/false -- This means that only the owner can open this inventory

-})
+    hoverhold = true/false -- automatically hold the item that's being hovered })
 -- if this isn't done, the client will crash.